Family Law FAQ: Answers about Separations, Custody, Inheritance & More

 The expenses must also meet the test of necessity and reasonability.
 Sometimes hockey and music lessons will be accepted and other times not.

-The court can impute income if it is of the view that the regular sources of evidence such as income tax returns and paystubs are not giving a true picture.
+The court can "impute" income if it is of the view that the regular sources of evidence such as income tax returns and paystubs are not giving a true picture.
 The court still requires proof that the money is being made.
 Mere suspicion is not enough.
 It may also impute income in situations where the spouse is under-employed or otherwise diverting income.
+See our Child Support Primer for more information about the imputation of income.

 In Manitoba all parents have the right to information about the children, whether they are in that parent's custody or not, unless the court orders otherwise.
 This will include access to medical, health and school information, for example.
 It does not include the right, however, to create information.
 Many separated parents for example will have separate parent teacher conferences and will arrange with the school for individual mailings of school notices.
 The court has the power to prevent a parent from obtaining information from third parties.
 This would require proof that it is contrary to the child's best interests.

-The Supreme Court of Canada has ruled on 4 cases from Alberta that child support is the right of the child and that the payor who knows his/her income has a duty to provide the correct amount of support for the child, an obligation that they have held generally will go back up to 3 years.
+The Supreme Court of Canada has ruled on 4 cases from Alberta that child support is the "right of the child" and that the payor who knows his/her income has a duty to provide the correct amount of support for the child, an obligation that they have held generally will go back up to 3 years.
+If the payor has been guilty of "blameworthy conduct", such as failing to provide financial information pursuant to an order or demand or providing misleading or false information, then the court can go beyond that 3-year guideline.
+See our Child Support Primer.